 Entomology mainly deals with the scientific study of insects.
 Entomology is derived from the Greek word- Entomon meaning notched, also referred to as the body segments found in all insects.
 The study of entomology also deals with the study of the relationship between insects, humans, food, biological diversity, pharmaceuticals, our environment, and other fields of science.

 Application Of Entomology

-Apart from studying the anatomy and physiology of insects, Entomology is widely used in many other disciplines, including evolutionary biology, medical research,in agricultural entomologists to protect the valuable resources from insect pests and also in the studies of biodiversity.
+Apart from studying the anatomy and physiology of insects, entomology is widely used in many other disciplines, including evolutionary biology and medical research.
+It helps agricultural entomologists to protect valuable resources from insect pests and also in the studies of biodiversity.
 This is the area concerned with physiological and population processes.
-Insect – Drosophila melanogaster, is widely used as a model species in genetic studies for years.
+Insect Drosophila melanogaster has been widely used as a model species in genetic studies for years.

 Listed below are a few of them.

-Surprisingly, different insects species sometimes play a part in criminal investigation and even be included as part of the evidence.
-Forensic entomology is the scientific science of investigations by analysing evidence from the arthropods to aid in forensic investigations.
+Surprisingly, different insect species sometimes play a part in criminal investigation and even be included as part of the evidence.
+Forensic entomology is the scientific science of investigations by analysing evidence from arthropods to aid in forensic investigations.
 Through Entomology, investigators can learn about:

 - A body’s season of death.

 - Understanding human remains.